 In addition to prison, jail, or probation, a felony conviction can lead to a loss of your civil rights, your right to possess a gun, and the loss of your job and future employment.
 A felony is a stain on your record that you cannot get rid of.

-If you are charged with possessing cocaine there is a lot at stake, and you need an aggressive, experienced team of lawyers behind you that can raise defenses specifically tailored to your case.
+If you are charged with possessing cocaine there is a lot at stake, and you need an aggressive, experienced team of Phoenix drug possession attorneys behind you that can raise defenses specifically tailored to your case.
 These defenses could include:

 You should not have to face the serious consequences of a felony case by yourself.
 Speak with the AZ Defenders today for a free consultation about your case and get started on your path to the best results possible in your case.